FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 ## Tabs {.tabset}
 ### Trainer Team

-- Hinthunter
-- Tagada
-- Inspektor_kot
 - F-Odin
-- Javi(Femboy)
 - Sladow
-- ююю (Banani)
 - Cheeseberry
 - Morax
-- grimplex
+- Grimplex
 - LimeZ
 - Gorthaur
 - FtXCommando
 - Skrat
+- Harzer99
+- Prohibitorum
+- SpikeyNoob
-- harzer99
+- Terminal

 #### Policies
 We are a group of interested people in the development of the faf community.
 Our goals are providing opportunities to new players to develop their own skills and adapting them within the community.